AI-Core/ExampleDocumentation/README.md

 ## Milestone 1 - EDA and Data Cleaning

-- The Data Cleaning framework extracts different structured and unstructured sources of related data and validates, cleans, compares it into one combined dataframe.
-The three data sources are csv files containing results data, match details, and team data.
+- The Data Cleaning framework extracts different structured and unstructured sources of related data and validates, cleans, compares and merges it into one combined dataframe.
+The different data sources are csv and pickkle files containing results data, match details, ELO, and team data.
 These have been combined via common links on besoccer.com and team names.
 The end result is a dataset with ~140k entries and 18 features (noting that not all will be of use).

 - Data cleaning has been carried out using standard python commands, pandas library, and fuzzywuzzy textual comparison.
 The notebook has been written to annotate the thought process and will later be built into a pipeline with minimal human interaction.